BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk6Lab.md

 	* Don't forget to preview your homework before committing!
 	* If you get stuck on a question, please consult the textbook (see readings above).

-1. Raw (what put where?)
-2. scatterplot with points in green, relative sizes
+1. The starbucks.csv data from the Chapter 7 folder in openintroData represents nutritional value of different menu items from Starbucks coffee shops.
+Using RAW, develop a visualization for this data that relates at least three of the variables in a meaningful way.
+Report what type of visualization you chose, what variables are placed in which field, and a general observation about the data based on this observation.
+2. Use ggplot2 to create a scatterplot for Bwt (body weight) and Hwt (heart weight) in cats.csv (located in openintroData/Ch 2 Exercise Data).
+Color the points by Sex.
+Include your code and comments.
-3. `Orange` dataset to plot a line chart of circumference by age, color coding each line by the tree number
+3. Use ggplot2 to plot the pre-loaded `Orange` dataset as a line chart to show how circumference changes as age increases.
+Color code each line with the tree number.
+Include your code and comments.
-4. histogram
-5. bar chart
-6. choose appropriate visualization for given dataset
+4. Modify your code from question 3 to change the background of the chart to the black and white theme.
+Include your code and comments.
+4. Use ggplot2 to create a histogram with appropriate bin widths for body weight in cats.csv (from question 2).
+Include your code and comments.
+5. Use ggplot2 to create a bar chart showing responses for the `globalwarmingpew.csv` dataset in `openintroData/Ch 2 Exercise Data`.
+Include your code and comments.
+6. Take a look at `cherry.csv` from `openintroData/Ch 2 Exercise Data`.
+Choose a type of visualization in ggplot2 that will display relationships among these three variables (they should be familiar to you from previous lessons in R).
+Include your code, comments, and a conclusion you can draw about these data.

-How long did it take you to complete these questions?
+7. How long did it take you to complete these questions?
-Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.
+8. Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.